compvisia/Lila/docs/Building.md

 ### Building

-Go inside the `scripts` folder and run the `build-vs2022.bat` file.<br>
+1. Navigate to the `scripts` folder and run the `build-vs2022.bat` file.
-Then open the Lila.sln file and build it using Visual Studio.<br>
+2. Open the `Lila.sln` file and build it using Visual Studio.

 ### Running

-You can just hit run in Visual Studio or alternatively go to `bin/windows-x86_64/Debug/Testbed` and run `Testbed.exe` using the terminal
+* Press the run button in Visual Studio.
+* Or alternatively navigate to `bin/windows-x86_64/Debug/Testbed` and run `Testbed.exe`.

 ## Linux